manamiueda1/back-end-demo/PSQL-exercise.md

 Create a database called music

+connect to the music database

-Create a table called artists and add column parameters of id, artist_name, age and genre
+Create a table called artists and add column parameters of serial id (primary key), artist_name, age and genre

+Check if the table exists by useing SELECT \* FROM music

-Add 4 rows/instances to the table
+Insert 4 rows/instances to the artists table

-Make the serial id in the artists table a primary key

-Create a table called songs and add column parameters of serial id, song_name, downloads and artist_id
+Create a table called songs and add column parameters of serial id, song_name, downloads and artist_id (foreign key)

-Add 10 instances to the songs table
+Insert 10 instances to the songs table

-Make the artist_id a foreign key to the primary key in the artists table
+Select songs by artist